aiformankind/aiformankind.github.io/README.md

 AI For Mankind was founded by [Wei Shung Chung](https://www.linkedin.com/in/wei-shung-chung-01326a7/) as a [meetup group](https://www.meetup.com/AI-for-Mankind/) in April 2018.
 It was registered as a nonprofit organization in May 2019.

+ **AI For Mankind's Seeing the World project was selected as one of the [Microsoft AI for Accessibility's grantees](https://www.microsoft.com/en-us/ai/ai-for-accessibility).** Read about [Seeing the World project](https://medium.com/@ai.for.mankind/seeing-the-world-project-ef3cc5fd692a)

 ## Join Our Slack Channel
 - [AI For Mankind Slack Channel](https://tinyurl.com/vch2z68)